-Take a walk down one of the most beautiful town promenades, along the Bosut river.
+A creative urban scene with a long-standing tradition of rock music and comic strips lies beneath the surface of this seemingly quiet town in Slavonia.
+Life in Vinkovci began an astounding 8,000 years ago, which earned it the title of the oldest town in Europe.
+This is where Orion, the first Indo-European calendar, was found, as well as double moulds for casting axes, Slavic cremation nades, along the Bosut river.
 The promenade leads from Krnjaš, an old street once populated by the ethnic group Šokci, where the house of the well-known Croatian author Ivan Kozarac is located.
 His forbidden love towards Marija Kozarac is still a topic of conversation in Vinkovci.
 A monument to the Romeo and Juliet of Vinkovci in front of the author's old house is a perfect selfie spot.